 Vegetation communities within the Cooya Beach foreshore correlate to only a few foreshore zones; incipient dune, foredune and mangroves.
 Within the assessed residential areas, only the incipient dune and foredune were present.
-Vegetation within the incipient dune is prone to removal and impacts of other anthropogenic activity.
-The RE descriptions, Vegetation Management (VM) class, Biodiversity (BD) status and local representation of the vegetation communities within the foreshore zone are summarised in Table 3.
+Vegetation within the incipient dune is prone to removal and impacts of other human activity.
+The RE descriptions, Vegetation Management (VM) class, Biodiversity (BD) status and local representation of the vegetation communities within the foreshore zone are summarised in Error!
+Not a valid bookmark self-reference..
 There was no hind dune vegetation present within the residential precincts at Cooya Beach.